-Although not reported here, the SBI standard errors for B's utilities will be larger than the corresponding system standard errors.
-SBI uses a smaller sample to estimate the coefficients at "lower" nodes, so this again comes as little surprise.
-Because the system is recursive, SBI standard errors for this step are consistent.
+nodes, so this again comes as little surprise.
+Because the system is recursive, SBI SEs for this step are consistent.
 However, SBI is less efficient than the systems estimator, which simultaneously utilizes all available information.

 With a theoretical model and its statistical counterpart in hand, we illustrate the power of this technique with real data in the next section.